Onyxymous/software-security-engineering/hack-the-box/machines/hack-the-box-nibbles-writeup.md

 -rwxrwxrwx 1 nibbler nibbler 4015 May  8  2015 monitor.sh
 ```

 We can see that it contains a bash script, `monitor.sh`.
-While I do not really understand what the script is doing (it is a lot, trust me), what caught my eye were the permissions given to the script.
+While I do not really understand what the script is doing, what caught my eye were the permissions given to the script.
 Everyone has read, write, and execute permissions.

 I had a feeling that I knew where this this is going.
 Sure enough, when I typed in `sudo -l`: